pspakit/phisigmapiwebsite/docs/design-doc.md

 - This page should be at `/attendance` and the nav tile "My Attendance" should be shown to these personas
 - Data should be shown in a list/table like format
+- Allow for deletion of each attendance record
+- Data can be filtered or sorted
 - Allow the list to be downloaded in a `.csv` format

 ### Story G